 Example 1

 Diagnostic lens: -2.00D

 Spherical over-refraction: -0.25D

 Final lens power: -2.25D

 Example 2

 Diagnostic lens: -2.00D

 Spherical over-refraction: +0.25D

 Final lens power: -1.75D

-I

 If vision is acceptable, perform a slit lamp examination to assess adequate fit (centration and movement).
-If the fit is acceptable, dispense the lenses and instruct the patient to return in one week for reassessment (see dispensing and follow-up information in PATIENT MANAGEMENT).
+If fit is acceptable, dispense the lenses instructing the patient to return in one week for reassessment (see dispensing and follow-up information in PATIENT MANAGEMENT).